vinicius-martinez/openshift-clean-slate/README.md

 - Whether containers in a Pod is following an anti-pattern by storing critical process state in ephemeral storage (Image Immutability Principle)
 - Whether a container in a Pod is able to gracefully handle enforced shutdown / restart (Lifecycle Conformance Principle)
 - Whether a Pod is a *snowflake* or not.
-(Process Disposability Principle)
 - Whether Services that rely on this Pod are able to handle its absence gracefully (Self Containment Principle)
 - Whether or not enough replicas of this Pod are maintained to allow service continuity during the redeployment.